-Victoria has been named Canada’s Most Livable City, Canada’s Smartest City, one of the World’s Friendliest Cities and one of the Top Student Destinations in North America.
-You’ll also call it “home” as a SMUS student.
+Victoria has been named Canada’s Most Livable City, Canada’s Smartest City, one of the World’s Friendliest Cities, and one of the Top Student Destinations in North America.
+You will also call it “home” as a SMUS student.

-Victoria, with a population of just 80,000, combines big city features – great shopping, pro sports teams and a wide variety of restaurants – with small-town security and friendliness.
-You’ll love how close Victoria is to major cities like Vancouver and Seattle, and how accessible weekend activities like skiing and surfing are.
-(Yes, you’ll get to go skiing and surfing – and so much more! – with your friends on weekends.)
+Victoria, with a population of just 92,000, combines big-city features – great shopping, pro sports teams and a vibrant restaurant scene – with small-town security and friendliness.
+You will love how close Victoria is to major cities like Vancouver and Seattle, and how accessible weekend activities like skiing and surfing are.
+(Yes, you will get to go skiing and surfing – and so much more! – with your friends on weekends.)

-You’ll get to know Victoria very well, as it’s easy to navigate and there are tons of fun things to do in a small, safe geographic area.
-Victoria has a mix of urban, suburban and rural living – you’re never more than a few minutes away from a great shopping destination or a small farm selling fresh fruits and vegetables.
+You will get to know Victoria very well.
+It is easy to navigate and there are tons of fun things to do in a small, safe geographic area.
+Victoria has a mix of urban, suburban and rural living – you’re never more than a few minutes away from a great shopping destination, an arts festival or a small farm selling fresh fruits and vegetables.

 The Warmest City in Canada

-Given the year-round mild climate, outdoor recreation and fitness is a big part of living in Victoria and you'll be encouraged to participate as much as possible.
+Given the year-round mild climate, outdoor recreation and fitness is a big part of living in Victoria.
 The area boasts wonderful hiking trails and bike paths, and is known as one of the most bike-friendly cities in Canada.
-From the region’s dozen golf courses (not to mention all the outdoor mini golf courses!) to scuba diving, ziplining, kayaking and paragliding, having fun outside is a natural part of life on the "best coast".
+From the region’s dozen golf courses (not to mention all the outdoor mini golf courses!) to scuba diving, ziplining, kayaking and paragliding, having fun outside is a natural part of life on the "best coast."